-How to make an ink drawing of a house
+How I made an ink drawing of a house

 About a month ago, I started to work on a series of small size ink drawings inspired by the beautiful architecture of Sussex.